Vinz2008/C./README.md

 - [ ] Force default values to variables (maybe have in the future a default trait/function member like in rust)
 - [ ] Extend preprocessor functionalities (default vars, operators, else, etc)
 - [ ] Add a flag to only preprocess (-E ?)
+- [ ] Create website for the programming language (use cssg ? svelte ?)
 ## Benchmarks compared to other languages

 [Complete benchmarks](https://github.com/Vinz2008/C./tree/master/docs/benchmarks.md)